damon-myers/discord-game-server-manager/README.md

 * `sam local start-api` to run it locally
 * `sam deploy --guided` for your first deploy
 * `sam deploy` thereafter

+## TODO

+- [ ] Run docker container on EC2 startup
+- [ ] Enable starting the server via slash command
+- [ ] Enable stopping the server via slash command
+- [ ] auth the endpoint with the bot token